Natural weathering, SiOO:X or painted: a guide to timber cladding finishes

 Modified timbers such as Thermopine® and Accoya® are particularly suited to coating, as less substrate movement means a paint coating can last up to three times longer than when applied to non-modified timbers.
 Resin bleed is a common issue when coating unmodified resinous timber species, particularly in dark colours which are proven to absorb more heat.
 The thermal treatment process used in producing Thermopine® eliminates the issue by “burning off” resin so that it cannot exude in due course.

-You can browse our standard colour guide to see our recommended RAL (opaque) and Teknos (translucent) colours.
+Browse our painted cladding page to see our recommended RAL (opaque) and Teknos (translucent) colours.
 Bespoke colour options are available in addition to our standard colour range – you can advise us of the RAL number or choose from Teknos Forest Inspirations (browns, greens and yellows) or Cotswald Collection (pastel shades).